aakash-patidar/Digital-Music-Store-Analysis-using-SQL-and-Tableau/README.md

 The "ask" phase of the data analysis process involves recognizing the current problem, understanding stakeholder expectations, defining the business task, and identifying how insights will benefit stakeholders.

 **Business Task:**
-Analyze music playlist data in order to gain insights that will help guide the company in understanding its business growth.
+Analyze music playlist data to gain insights into customer preferences, guiding the company in understanding and driving its business growth.

 **Key Stakeholders**
 The key stakeholders for this project include: